Luxembourg Statistics Dashboard

 The demand for existing apartments significantly outpaced new constructions, with 809 existing units sold compared to 92 new ones.
 These figures represent a 26% increase in sales from the previous quarter.
 The total value of these transactions reached €475 million for existing apartments and €73 million for new apartments.

-HOUSING I (Municipality Level - Updated Yearly)
+HOUSING I (Municipality Level - Updated yearly)

 The numbers show the housing statistics in Luxembourg in 2023.
 Over the year, the average price of apartments in Luxembourg was 9,105€/m² across the country.
 The most expensive commune was Luxembourg City, with an average price of 11,670€/m², followed by Strassen at 11,605€/m² and Steinsel at 9,687€/m².
 On the other end of the spectrum, the most affordable apartments were in Wiltz, averaging 5,520€/m², with Echternach and Clervaux also offering lower prices at 5,775€/m² and 6,196€/m², respectively.